chitra0515/HEALTHCARE-PREDICTIVE-ANALYSIS-IN-ONCOLOGY/README.md

 **References**

-Codella, N. C., et al., "Skin Lesion Analysis Toward Melanoma Detection: A Challenge at the 2017 International Symposium," arXiv:1710.05006, 2017.
+1.Codella, N. C., et al., "Skin Lesion Analysis Toward Melanoma Detection: A Challenge at the 2017 International Symposium," arXiv:1710.05006, 2017.

-Tan, M., and Le, Q. V., "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks," arXiv:1905.11946, 2019.
+2.Tan, M., and Le, Q. V., "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks," arXiv:1905.11946, 2019.

-He, T., et al., "Bag of Tricks for Image Classification with Convolutional Neural Networks," arXiv:1812.01187, 2018.
+3.He, T., et al., "Bag of Tricks for Image Classification with Convolutional Neural Networks," arXiv:1812.01187, 2018.

-"Skin Cancer Detection Using CNN," IEEE Xplore.
+4."Skin Cancer Detection Using CNN," IEEE Xplore.

-"The detection and classification of melanoma skin cancer using support vector machine," IEEE Xplore.
+5."The detection and classification of melanoma skin cancer using support vector machine," IEEE Xplore.

-"The potential for artificial intelligence in healthcare," PMC.
+6."The potential for artificial intelligence in healthcare," PMC.

-"Detection of Skin Diseases from Dermoscopy Image Using the combination of Convolutional Neural Network and One-versus-All," IEC Science.
+7."Detection of Skin Diseases from Dermoscopy Image Using the combination of Convolutional Neural Network and One-versus-All," IEC Science.

-Doe, J., et al., "Data augmentation for skin lesion using self-attention based progressive generative adversarial network," Expert Systems with Applications, 2020.
+8.Doe, J., et al., "Data augmentation for skin lesion using self-attention based progressive generative adversarial network," Expert Systems with Applications, 2020.

-Smith, A., et al., "Hybrid convolutional neural networks with SVM classifier for classification of skin cancer," Data in Brief, 2022.
+9.Smith, A., et al., "Hybrid convolutional neural networks with SVM classifier for classification of skin cancer," Data in Brief, 2022.

-"Skin Cancer Classification using CNN in Comparison with Support Vector Machine for Better Accuracy," IEEE Xplore.
+10."Skin Cancer Classification using CNN in Comparison with Support Vector Machine for Better Accuracy," IEEE Xplore.